python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ### Clone The Repository
 First things first, to run the bot's code and make changes to it, you need a local version of it (on your computer).

-Clone the repository from [here](https://github.com/python-discord/bot).
-If you are not a member of the organisation, you will need to create a fork of the project, and clone the fork instead.
+You will need to create a fork of [the project](https://github.com/python-discord/bot), and clone the fork.
 Once this is done, you will have completed the first step towards having a running version of the bot.

+#### Working on the Repository Directly
+If you are a member of the organisation (a member of [this list](https://github.com/orgs/python-discord/people), or in our particular case, server staff), you can clone the project repository without creating a fork, and work on a feature branch instead.

 <div class="card">
     <button type="button" class="card-header collapsible">
-        <span class="card-header-title subtitle is-6 my-2 ml-2">Getting started with git</span>
+        <span class="card-header-title subtitle is-6 my-2 ml-2">Getting started with git and GitHub</span>
         <span class="card-header-icon">
             <i class="fas fa-angle-down title is-5" aria-hidden="true"></i>
         </span>
     </button>
     <div class="collapsible-content">
         <div class="card-content">
               <p>If you don't have git on your computer already, <a href="https://git-scm.com/downloads">install it</a>.
-Optionally, you can install a git GUI such as <a href="https://www.gitkraken.com/download">GitKraken</a>, or the <a href="https://cli.github.com/manual/installation">GitHub CLI</a>.</p>
+You can additionally install a git GUI such as <a href="https://www.gitkraken.com/download">GitKraken</a>, or the <a href="https://cli.github.com/manual/installation">GitHub CLI</a>.</p>
               <p>To learn more about git, you can look into <a href="../working-with-git">our guides</a>, as well as <a href="https://education.github.com/git-cheat-sheet-education.pdf">this cheatsheet</a>, <a href="https://learngitbranching.js.org">Learn Git Branching</a>, and otherwise any guide you can find on the internet.
 Once you got the basic idea though, the best way to learn git is to use it.</p>
-              <p>To clone the repository, get the URL from the green <b>Clone</b> button in the <a href="https://github.com/python-discord/bot">repo</a> page, and use the command <code>git clone</code>.</p>
-              <p>For the purpose of this guide, the full command is <code>git clone https://github.com/python-discord/bot.git</code> to clone the main repo via HTTPS (assuming you're in the desired directory on your computer).
-If you already have some experience with git, our recommendation is cloning via SSH instead.</p>
               <p>Creating a copy of a repository under your own account is called a <em>fork</em>.
-This is where all your changes and commits will be pushed to, and from where your PRs will originate from.
+This is where all your changes and commits will be pushed to, and from where your pull requests will originate from.
 For any staff member, since you have write permissions already to the original repository, you can just create a feature branch to push your commits to instead.</p>
-              <p>To learn about forking a project, check out <a href="../forking-repository">this guide</a>.</p>
+              <p><strong><a href="../forking-repository">Learn about forking a project</a></strong>.</p>
         </div>
     </div>
 </div>

+---

 ### Set Up a Test Server
 The Python bot is tightly coupled with the Python Discord server, so to have a functional version of the bot you need a server with channels it can use.
 It's possible to set the bot to use a single channel for all cogs, but that will cause extreme spam and will be difficult to work with.

 You can start your own server and set up channels as you see fit, but for your convenience we have a template for a development server you can use: [https://discord.new/zmHtscpYN9E3](https://discord.new/zmHtscpYN9E3).
 Keep in mind that this is not a mirror of the Python server, and is a reduced version for testing purposes.
 A lot of the channels in the Python server were merged.

+---

 ### Set Up a Bot Account
 You will need your own bot account on Discord to test your changes to the bot.